 Abstract-Current generation Flash devices experience significant read-channel degradation from damage to the oxide layer during program and erase operations.
 Information about the read-channel degradation drives advanced signal processing methods in Flash to mitigate its effect.
-In this context, channel estimation must be ongoing since channel degradation evolves over time and is a function of the number of program/erase (P/E) cycles.
-This paper proposes a framework for on-line model-based channel estimation using limited channel measurements (reads).
-This paper uses a channel model characterizing degradation as a function of retention time and the amount of charge programmed and erased.
-For channel histogram measurements, equal-probability (equal-height) bin placement yields a good approximation to the original distribution using only ten bins (i.e. nine reads).
-With the channel model and binning strategy in place, this paper explores candidate numerical least squares channel estimation algorithms and ultimately demonstrates the effectiveness of the Levenberg-Marquardt algorithm, which provides both speed and accuracy, in an algorithm for voltage allocation.
+In this context, channel estimation must be ongoing since channel degradation evolves over time and as a function of the number of program/erase (P/E) cycles.
+This paper proposes a framework for ongoing modelbased channel estimation using limited channel measurements (reads).
+This paper uses a channel model characterizing degradation resulting from retention time and the amount of charge programmed and erased.
+For channel histogram measurements, bin selection to achieve approximately equal-probability bins yields a good approximation to the original distribution using only ten bins (i.e. nine reads).
+With the channel model and binning strategy in place, this paper explores candidate numerical least squares algorithms and ultimately demonstrates the effectiveness of the Levenberg-Marquardt algorithm which provides both speed and accuracy.